Keep updated with phanganist.com by following our Facebook page.

-It's difficult to beat Koh Phangan as a retirement destination and it is an excellent way to reward oneself after a long and productive career, as it is relaxing, enjoyable, and always pleasant weather.
-With comprehensive medical care to keep you safe and in good spirits, you'll have little to worry about when you go out and appreciate what the whole country has to offer.
+It's challenging to beat Koh Phangan as a retirement destination; It is an excellent way to reward oneself after a long and productive career, as it is relaxing, enjoyable, and always pleasant weather.
+With comprehensive medical care to keep you safe and in good spirits, you'll have little to worry about when you go out and appreciate what the whole country offers.

-The Thai retirement visa, also known as the non-immigrant O or OA long-stay visa, allows qualified retirees over the age of 50 who meet certain financial requirements to stay in Thailand for up to one year.
-After that, the one-year visa can be renewed every year as long as the applicant meets the financial conditions.
+The Thai retirement visa, also known as the non-immigrant O or OA long-stay visa, allows qualified retirees over 50 who meet specific financial requirements to stay in Thailand for up to one year.
+After that, the one-year permit can be renewed yearly if the applicant meets the financial conditions.

 To be eligible for a non-immigrant O or OA visa, you must also present one of the following three financial documents:

-Bank statement copies showing an income of no less than 65,000 baht every month, as well as an affidavit from your embassy or consulate as proof of this income, or a combination of a deposit account and monthly income totalling at least 800,000 baht.
+Bank statement copies showing an income of no less than 65,000 baht every month, an affidavit from your embassy or consulate as proof of this income, or a combination of a deposit account and monthly income totalling at least 800,000 baht.

 Each nationality's requirements may differ and be subject to change.
 If you're having trouble securing a retirement visa, look into the Elite Visa.

-In order to apply for or to extend your retirement visa, you must have health insurance with a 400,000 baht IPD coverage and a 40,000 baht OPD coverage as of April 2019.
+To apply for or to extend your retirement visa, you must have health insurance with 400,000 baht IPD coverage and 40,000 baht OPD coverage as of April 2019.

 It appears that only local insurance is accepted.

-Furthermore, some organizations have just announced new health insurance policies that fulfil the minimum standards.
+Furthermore, some organisations have announced new health insurance policies that meet minimum standards.
 Have a look online or ask someone to help you who already has this.